segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter-v7.md

 ---

 > warning ""
-> Typewriter v7 is not actively maintained by Segment.
-Typewriter is available on [Github](https://github.com/segmentio/typewriter/tree/v7.4.1) under the MIT license for the open-source community to fork and contribute.
+> Segment does not actively maintain Typewriter v7.
+Typewriter is available on [Github](https://github.com/segmentio/typewriter/tree/v7.4.1){:target="_blank”} under the MIT license for the open-source community to fork and contribute.

 ## Prerequisites